Page 4 of 8

 I've been told that such a program wouldn't leave enough time for them to learn how to animate, which is bogus thinking because to learn to animate you need to learn to formulate an entire world view.
 When a student from all these intellectually deprived families is exposed to classics, something awakens in them, which is the need to express themselves using whatever talents are available within their make-up.
 If it doesn't become the birth of passion to animate, they should be failed.
 If it does become a spiritual awakening to express oneself through drawings in motion, then all they need are a few tutorials and lectures about software and file management, which comes in-between the business of coming and going to all those lessons of culture.

-Paul, you do say all this better than what I managed to get out - I agree with what you are saying: "If it does become a spiritual awakening to express oneself through drawings in motion, then all they need are a few tutorials and lectures about software and file management, which comes in-between the business of coming and going to all those lessons of culture."
+"If it does become a spiritual awakening to express oneself through drawings in motion, then all they need are a few tutorials and lectures about software and file management, which comes in-between the business of coming and going to all those lessons of culture."

 This is what has led me to want to learn to animate.